dmitryserbin/azdev-release-orchestrator/README.md

 ### Approval permissions

-The task can automate release stage pre-deployment approval, in order to configure it you need:
+The task can automate release stage pre-deployment approval, in order to configure it you need update release definition stages settings:

 - Add `Project Collection Build Service` or user specified service endpoint user account to stage approvers
 - Uncheck `The user requesting a release or deployment should not approve it` checkbox